-A must see at Great Basin is the mighty Lehman Caves… or what put the area on a nationally significant radar.
+A must see at Great Basin National Park is the mighty Lehman Caves, which put the area on a nationally significant radar.
 Tours of Lehman Caves offers a glimpse at stalagmites, stalactites and rare cave formations called helictites—calcite features that curve into unlikely shapes that seem to defy gravity.
-When heading out on a guided tour of the cave system, be sure to keep an eye out for shield formations.
-While most other caves will likely have one or two of these unique formations, Great Basin has more than 300.
-Lehman Caves is also home to a handful of creatures that are found here, and only here, like the pseudoscorpion.
+When heading out on a guided caves tour of this unique cave system, be sure to keep an eye out for shield formations.
+While most other caves will likely have one or two of these unique formations, Great Basin National Park has more than 300.
+Lehman Caves is also home to a handful of creatures that are found only here, and only here, like the pseudoscorpion.
 Taking the tour not only takes you through some physical features of the cave that separate it from other large cave systems, but will put you in touch with stories about how the cave was first rediscovered, the work of the Civilian Conservation Corps, and how the park evolved from a National Monument to a National Park.

-For the outdoorsman looking to get away from it all, Great Basin National Park is the place to bump to the top of your to do.
-The park is known for its spectacular high mountain terrain, which is peppered with cascading mountain streams, mountain lakes and bristlecone pine trees more than 4,000 years old.
-Access to these and other features at Great Basin can be had from two conveniently located Visitor’s Centers: one in the town of Baker, and the second at Lehman Caves.
-From there, plan on taking the scenic drive that departs from the 6,000 foot elevation, and winds all the way up to 10,000 where visitors can access a variety of trailheads that showcase some of the park’s best features, along with unmatched views of the 13,063-foot Mt.
+For the outdoorsman looking to get away from it all, Great Basin National Park is the place to bump to the top of your to do list.
+The park is known for its spectacular high elevations and mountain terrain, which is peppered with cascading mountain streams, mountain lakes and bristlecone pine trees more than 4,000 years old.
+Access to these and other features at Great Basin National Park can be found at two conveniently located Visitor Centers: one in the town of Baker, and the second at Lehman Caves.
+From there, plan on taking the Wheeler Peak scenic drive that departs from the 6,000 foot elevation, and winds all the way up to 10,000 feet where visitors can access a variety of trailheads that showcase some of the Great Basin region’s best features, along with unmatched views of the 13,063-foot Mt.
 Wheeler.

-- Bristlecone Trail—A visit to Great Basin is incomplete without coming face to face with the ancient Bristlecone Pine, considering the study in understanding just how old these living trees are was conducted in the park before it in fact became a park.
-The Bristlecone Trail departs from the Wheeler Campground area, starting at 9,800 feet with an approximate 600 foot elevation gain.
+- Bristlecone Trail—A visit to Great Basin National Park isn’t complete without coming face to face with the ancient Bristlecone Pine.
+The study in understanding just how old these living trees are was conducted in the park before it was even a park.
+The Bristlecone Trail departs from the Wheeler Peak Campground area, starting at 9,800 feet with an approximate 600 foot elevation gain.
 The trail is 2.8 miles round trip, and brings you through some seriously spectacular sights, making this easy trail worth it in every way.
 Difficulty: Beginner.